AI4SCR/ai4bmr-datasets/paper.md

 Each dataset is accessible through a standardized class interface that mimics the pytorch lightning [@falcon2019pytorchlightning] philosophy and includes methods for downloading, preparing, and accessing processed components (images, masks, features and metadata).
 These datasets follow consistent naming conventions and data schemas, making them immediately usable for downstream tasks.

 # Conclusion

 `SpatialProteomicsNet` lowers the technical barrier to working with spatial proteomics data by providing unified, open access to several published datasets and processing routines.
 Its modular design and standardized outputs make it a practical tool for researchers developing computational methods in spatial biology.
 We welcome contributions and extensions from the community and envision this package as a foundation for reproducible spatial proteomics analysis.

+## Acknowledgements

+We thank Prof. Raza Ali for his support in clarifying details about the Danenberg2022 dataset.
+We are grateful to Prof. Leeat Keren and Prof. Michael Angelo for facilitating access to the updated MIBI-TOF datasets, and we thank Dr. Lena Cords for providing detailed information about the Cords2024 dataset.

 # References